Svastikkka/Deepgram/docs/Llama-3.2-3B-Instruct.md

     )
     return pipe

-# Initialize Streamlit app
-st.title("svastikkka Chatbot")
+st.title("Chatbot")
-st.subheader("Speak to a svastikkka AI, matey!")
+st.subheader("Speak to a AI")

-# Load the pipeline
-st.write("Loading model... this might take a while.") pipe = load_model() st.write("Model loaded!
-Start chattin', landlubber!")
+st.write("Loading model this might take a while.") pipe = load_model() st.write("Model loaded!
+Start chatting', landlubber!") messages = [

-# Chat interaction
-messages = [
-    {"role": "system", "content": "You are a svastikkka chatbot who always responds in svastikkka speak!"}
+    {"role": "system", "content": "You are a chatbot who always responds in speak!"}
 ]

-# User input
-user_input = st.text_input("What do ye want to say to the svastikkka AI?")
+user_input = st.text_input("What do ye want to say to the AI?")

 if st.button("Send"):
     if user_input.strip():
         messages.append({"role": "user", "content": user_input})
-        with st.spinner("The svastikkka is thinkin'..."):
+        with st.spinner("The chatbot is thinkin'..."):
             try:
                 outputs = pipe(messages, max_new_tokens=256)
                 svastikkka_response = outputs[0]["generated_text"]